harshitneverdebugs/Plant-Disease-Classification-/README.md

 Results
 The results include training and validation accuracy and loss plots, confusion matrix visualizations, and precision-recall curves for each class.

-Usage
+##Usage
 To predict the class of new images:

-Place the images in the designated test folder.
+##Place the images in the designated test folder.
 Run the prediction code to display the images along with their predicted class names and probabilities.

+The training accuracy and test accuracy is 0.9717 and 0.9414 and the model is well fitted.